tc39/notes/es6/2014-11/nov-20.md

 RW: Next version will coincide with ES6.
 Future versions will coincide with future versions of 262.

-RW: After ES6 the Yahoo team (Eric Ferraiuolo, Caridy Patino)  is taking over.
+RW: After ES6 the Yahoo team (Eric Ferraiuolo, Caridy Patiño)  is taking over.

 RW: Intl 1 provides ...